whlapinel/sep-setting-mgr-v3/progress_log.md

 # PROGRESS LOG

+## 7/12

+- Finally took the time to research echo capabilities and lo and behold, I found the solution to the thing that's been bugging me since I started this project.
+It would have saved me a lot of trouble if I did that sooner, but better late than never!
+I can pass into my templates the echo instance and generate URIs using handlers or named routes.
+I can also just pass in paths for those without dynamic parameters.
+The parameters for my templates will get a bit lengthy so I think I may want to define them in a struct.
+- Update: I couldn't get the echo.URI() method to work passing in my method handlers, but tests using echo.Reverse() using named routes.
+Very happy with this breakthrough.

 ## 7/11

 - Worked on editing functionality.
 Had to rework the forms but I'm happy now.
 The only thing I don't like is that I currently remove the form with JS upon clicking cancel, and that puts a little warning in the console log.
 But probably not really an issue unless there's something with accessibility.